Choose your language:

 Onboarding and Training

 TEKsystems would collaborate with the client to craft the appropriate training plan, ensuring that the team receives proper onboarding and intensive training.
 To reduce travel expenses, we envision this would involve a combination of remote and on-site training at client headquarters.
-Upon completing the training, the team would travel back to the BSC and continue working off shore.
+Upon completing the training, the team would travel back to the Baltimore Solution Center and continue working off shore.

 The TEKsystems team would utilize a spring release code developed by the client to practice and obtain hands-on knowledge working with their system.
 We would test it before it goes into production.
 We would then develop and test a summer release code.